 Keep your eyes on the prize

-If you want to reach the “finish line” of a comfortable retirement, it may help to avoid these common temptations.
+If you want to comfortably enjoy your retirement years, it may help to avoid these common temptations:

 - You may be very lucky and live longer than you expect.

-- If you’re a 65-year-old male, you would be projected to live to be about 84.3
+- If you’re a 65-year-old male, you would be projected to live to 84 years old.3

-- A 65-year-old woman would be projected to live to about 87.3
+- A 65-year-old woman would be projected to live to almost 87.3

 You could say that the longer you live, the longer you will live.
 And your retirement assets will need to last longer, too.